CostaBru/knapsack/README.md

 The algorithm for equal subset problem complexity was improved to be exponential in number of partitions only.
 The integer input type limitation was removed.

-This work contains the source code of below algorithms, performance analysis and reports:
+This work contains the source code of algorithms, performance analysis and reports:

 - The polynomial time and space algorithm for unbounded subset sum knapsack problem for positive integer and rational numbers.

-- The enhanced exponential implementation of Nemhauser-Ullmann ``NU`` algorithm .
+- The enhanced exponential implementation of Nemhauser-Ullmann ``NU`` algorithm.

 - The exponential ``KB`` algorithm for unbounded 1-0 knapsack problem for positive integer and rational weights and profits.

 - The comparison of the ``NU`` with new ``KB``.

 - The polynomial hybrid ``KB-NU`` algorithm for unbounded 1-0 knapsack problem for positive integer and rational weights and profits.

 - The exponential algorithm for ``T`` independent dimensions unbounded 1-0 knapsack problem.
 The counting and non increasing order cases were solved in polynomial time.
 A non exact greedy algorithm was introduced for general case.